3drobotics/solodevguide/book/uploading.md

 ## Installing Packages

-Solo is an `rpm` based system.
-These packages can be managed by the `smart` package system, already installed on your Solo.
+Solo is an [rpm](http://www.rpm.org/) based system.
+These packages can be managed by the [Smart](http://labix.org/smart/) package manager, already installed on your Solo.

-[After having installed the `solo-utils` tool](utils.html), from your Solo's shell run:
+[After having installed the *solo-utils* tool](utils.html), from your Solo's shell run:

 ```sh
 solo-utils tunnel-start
 ```

 This tunnels an Internet connection to Solo through your computer.
-Now we can configure the `smart` package manager to download packages from a dedicated package repository.
+Now we can configure the *Smart* package manager to download packages from a dedicated package repository.

 Run this command to add the package repository: